all-in-one-of/snippets/HOU_SOP_Vellum.md

 # [Vellum Solver]

 # [Vellum Solver drape]
+To create drape from patches.

-welding frame - where it start to fuse  (maby work on frame 1 ?)
+`welding frame` - where it start to fuse  (maby work on frame 1 ?)
-forces - increse velocity damping and air drag if cloth move to much
+`forces` - increse velocity damping and air drag if cloth move to much

 # Constraints
 `Distance Along Edges` - Keep Stifnes and Damping `Distance` (like spring)